SoftwareAG/c8y-docs/content/protocol-integration/lwm2m-bundle/shell-commands.md

 writeb /&lt;objectID&gt;/&lt;instanceID&gt;/&lt;resourceID&gt; binary:&lt;binary-file-id&gt;</td>
 <td align="center">1.0,1.1</td>
 <td align="left">Writes binary data represented as a hex string to a resource on the device.
 The representation must be an even number of characters.
-e.g. writeb /3442/0/150 010A0B020F <br><br>
+For example: writeb /3442/0/150 010A0B020F.<br><br>
-Writes binary data to a resource on the device from a file uploaded to the Cumulocity platform.
-The 'binary-file-id' is the object id that has already been uploaded to the Cumulocity platform.
+Writes binary data to a resource on the device from a file uploaded to the {{< product-c8y-iot >}} platform.
+The 'binary-file-id' is the object ID that has already been uploaded to the {{< product-c8y-iot >}} platform.
-It must be added with the prefix 'binary:' so that the agent reads the file's data and writes it to the device. e.g. writeb /3442/0/150 binary:12345
+Adding the prefix 'binary:' lets the agent read the file's data and write it to the device.
+For example: writeb /3442/0/150 binary:12345.
 </td>
 <tr>
 <td align="left">cancelobservation /&lt;objectID&gt;/&lt;instanceID&gt;/&lt;resourceID&gt; [/&lt;objectID&gt;/&lt;instanceID&gt;/&lt;resourceID&gt;]</td>